 Examples of successful entrepreneurs:

 It was said about Mark Zuckerberg when he started setting up Facebook that, "He was just super driven and focused on building Facebook.
 Even back then, he talked about Facebook as being this thing that was going to be something that everyone in the world used."

-Source: Inerview with Kevin Systrom, co-founder of Instagram.
+Source: Interview with Kevin Systrom, co-founder of Instagram.

-Shon Tal, the founder of the Israeli Yad 2 website, said in an interview to the newspaper Globes, about the desire for success: "The first activity period was the hardest.
-In May 2005, I launched the site, a year before, I start working on it, and the first two years of the establishment, I didn't sleep at night.
-Waking up four times a night and working on the computer, the management, and the systems we build."
+Shon Tal, the founder of the Israeli Yad 2 (Second hand) website, said in an interview to the Globes newspaper, about the desire for success: "The first period of activity was the hardest of my life.
+A year before launching the site, I started working on it, and in the first two years of the establishment, I didn't sleep at night.
+I woke up four times a night, working on the computer, the management, and the systems we built."